MartinO55/T3A2-Miguelittos-Pizza-Backend/README.md

 ![V1 Mobile Menu Page](src/Wireframes/V1/MobileMenuPage.png "Mobile version 1 menu page, coloured in black and white")

 The Version two mobile menu page has been updated with the colour palette, and objects resized as appropriate for mobile screen sizes, with 2 objects per row instead of 3.
-In future revisions, this may be reduced to one, dpending on how these end up looking.
+In future revisions, this may be reduced to one, depending on how these end up looking.

 ![V2 Mobile Menu Page](src/Wireframes/V2/MobileMenuV2.png "Mobile pizza menu page version 2 with finalised colour scheme")